libasnyder17/chronoamperometry-gui/README.md

 ## Why This Project Matters

-This GUI was developed as part of a solar energy research project involving biological reaction center proteins interfaced with graphene oxide, a conductive material, to generate electric current.
-The goal is to improve how we test and select electrolytes—the electron carriers between the RC and GO—by reducing reliance on trial-and-error methods to optimize photocurrent output.
+This GUI was developed as part of a solar energy research project utilizing biological reaction center proteins interfaced with graphene oxide, a conductive material, to generate electric current.
+The goal is to improve how we test and select electrolytes—the electron carriers between the RC and
+GO—by reducing reliance on trial-and-error methods to optimize photocurrent output.

 ## Created By